Understand essential considerations for foreign companies venturing into India through a subsidiary or Wholly Owned Subsidiary (WOS)

 FDI regulations in India are different for different sectors, so obtaining prior approval from the Reserve Bank of India before establishing your business presence is essential.

-The process of incorporating a company in India can be long and challenging, costing companies a lot of money before the process is completed.
+The process of private limited company registration in India can be long and challenging, costing companies a lot of money before the process is completed.
 Businesses decide whether to form a private limited company or a public limited company based on how active they intend to be in the country.

 Incorporation involves the following steps: